wmakley/tiny_serializer/README.md

 ### Usage in Rails:

 In Rails, calling #serialize is optional, although
-I'm not the biggest fan:
+I'm not the biggest fan (it loses some explicitness):

 ```ruby
 my_object = MyObject.new(1, "Fred", "Flintstone", Date.new(2000, 1, 1))